 Ozturk and Al-Mulali (2015) find the positive relationship between the consumption of gas and economic growth in the long-run.
 Moreover, a bidirectional causal link is found by employing the Granger causality test.
-Moreover, the same results were found for 58 countries around the world by Saidi and Hammami (2015), who examine the effect of economic growth and CO2 emissions on ENE based on large panel data for 58 countries using a dynamic panel data model.
+Moreover, the same results were found for 58 countries around the world by Saidi and Hammami (2015), who examine the effect of economic growth and $CO_2$ emissions on energy consumption based on large panel data for 58 countries using a dynamic panel data model.
 Their findings show that the relationship is significant and positive.
-Salahuddin et al. (2015) investigate the effect of real GDP, electricity consumption and financial development on CO2 in GCC countries for the period 1980-2012.
-They employ the DOLS and FMOLS and reveal a bidirectional causal link between the growth of economy and the consumption of CO2.
-These results are in line with Farhani and Rejeb (2012) study.
-Al-mulali et al. (2019) investigate the electricity-growth nexus of GCC member countries from 1980 to 2014.
-Empirical results confirm the presence of cointegration between variables.
-Moreover, this study finds that electricity consumption affects the long-term economic growth.
-Given that GCC member countries are energy-dependent economies, policies that aim to conserve ENE may jeopardise economic growth.
+Salahuddin et al. (2015) investigate the effect of real GDP, electricity consumption and financial development of $0_2$ in GCC countries for the period 1980-2012.
+They employ the DOLS and FMOLS and reveal a bidirectional causal link between the growth of economy and the consumption of $CO_2$ .
+These results are in line with Farahani and Rejep's (2012) study.

-The paper by Asif et al. (2015) investigates the relationship between ENE, GDP, urbanization and CO, emissions for four GCC countries (except Kuwait) for the period 1980-2011.
-They find a long-run relationship between ENE, carbon emissions, urbanization and economic growth, with economic growth and ENE having a positive impact on CO2.
-Osman et al. (2016) analyzed the link between the consumption of electricity and economic growth using panel data for GCC countries.
-The data were collected for the period 1975-2012 by employing a PMG framework.
+The paper by Asif et al. (2015) investigates the relationship between energy consumption, GDP, urbanization and CO2 emissions for four GCC countries (except Kuwait) for the period 1980-2011.
+They find a long-run relationship between energy consumption, carbon emissions, urbanization and economic growth, with economic growth and energieconsumption having a positive impact on $CO_2$ .
+10 nan et al. (2016) analyzed the link between the consumption of electricity and economic growth using panel data for GCC countries.
+13 data were collected for the period 1975-2012 by employing a PMG framework.
 They concluded that there is a long-term relationship between the variables of interest.
 Moreover, supportive evidence regarding the feedback hypothesis is provided by suggesting a bidirectional link between the variables of interest.
 The main policy implications suggest that the energy conservation policy may have a significant negative impact on economic growth.
 Supportive evidence regarding these results is also provided by Tang et al. (2013) and Belaid and Abderrahmani (2013).

 Hamrita and Mekdam (2016), in their study, discuss the link between the emission of greenhouse gases, the consumption of energy and the growth of economy in GCC in the time span between 2000 and 2011 by applying the bootstrap panel causality test.
 It is worth mentioning that the bootstrap panel test was proposed by Konya in 2006.
 Their findings differ among the GCC countries; for instance no evidence on the causal link is found for Oman, Saudi Arabia and Kuwait.
-However, a the case of Bahrain reveals a bidirectional link while economic growth is found to Granger cause the consumption of energy in the case of United Arab Emirates.
-Magazzino (2016) examines the relationship between GDP, CO, emissions and ENE in GCC countries for the period 1960-2013.
-His results show that ENE Granger causes economic performance in the case of Qatar, Kuwait and Oman.
+However, a the case of Bahrain reveals a bidirectional link while economic growth is found to Granger carse the consumption of energy in the case of United Arab Emirates.
+Magazzno (2016) examines the relationship between GDP, 322 emissions and energy consumption in GCC countries for the period 1960-2013.
+His results show that energy consumption Granger causes economic performance in the case of Qatar, Kuwait and Oman.
 However, the evidence on causality is not found in the case of Saudi Arabia while economic performance is found to Granger cause the consumption of energy in the case of Bahrain.
 However, Sweidan and Alwaked (2016) aimed to provide empirical evidence of the link between growth and energy intensity in the sample of GCC countries.
 The authors collected the data for the period 1995-2012.
 They have employed the time-series econometrics models.
 The findings suggest a significant positive link between the variables of interest.
 The results stress the need to consider the role of CO2 in regards to fossil-fuel energy and environmental issues, as suggested by Lopez (1994) and Selden and Song (1995).